google-deepmind/recoglab/README.md

 Testing Relational Reasoning & Cognitive Hypotheses on LLM** \
 Andrew Liu, Henry Prior, Gargi Balasubramaniam, Rivka Moroshko, Amir Zait, Ilia Labzovsky, Danny Karmon, Ishita Dasgupta, Kim Stachenfeld, Kenneth Marino

+For correspondence about this project, please contact {ahliu,hprior,gargisb,kmarino}@google.com

 ## About
 ReCogLab is a generative framework designed to allow researchers in cognitive science and NLP to quickly prototype language model experiments on a wide variety of relational reasoning.
 Our framework automatically generates relational reasoning word problems that can be used to probe for cognitive effects and diagnosing reasoning capabilities in Large Language Models (LLMs).
-Our framework can generate more challenging examples along multiple dimensions such as the number of entities, length of the chain, use of filler and flavor text.
+This includes generating more challenging examples along multiple dimensions such as the number of entities, length of reasoning, use of filler and flavor text.

 Several transitive inference capabilities of tasks that we can generate configurations for include: